-Exceedances of target level concentrations for each of the QA/QC sections summarized above triggers any of several potential corrective actions.
+Exceedances of target level concentrations in regular samples and for each of the QA/QC samples summarized above triggers any of several potential corrective actions.
 Potential corrective actions are considered on a case-by-case basis and generally follow a graded approach.
 Corrective actions to be considered include the following.

 Corrective Action Summary Level 3 Data Validation A typical first step is to review the entire sample records package associated with a sample.
 This includes field paperwork (e.g., chains-of-custody forms, sample collection logs) as well as laboratory data information (laboratory QC samples, machine calibration, etc.).
-The Level 3 data validation may also provide insights into improper use of sample preservatives and other similar errors in sample collection or sample shipping, or during laboratory analyses Reanalysis Level 3 data validation results sometimes detect problems that occur with sample analysis.
+The Level 3 data validation may also provide insights into improper use of sample preservatives and other similar errors in sample collection or sample shipping, or during laboratory analyses.
+Reanalysis Level 3 data validation results sometimes detect problems that occur with sample analysis.
 In these instances, reanalysis of an aliquot of the original sample may be requested of the analytical laboratory.
+Re-analysis may not be possible due to holding time criteria between sample collection and re-analysis, depending on the analyte.
 Resampling If the QA/QC problem is not resolved using the approaches described above, resampling may be necessary.
 The decision to resample depends largely on the schedule for the subsequent sampling campaign.
 For instance, if a site is sampled quarterly, the sample collected for that round should suffice in filling the data gap.
 If the site is sampled annually, it may be necessary to resample after the discovery of a QA/QC concern if it would result in an important data gap.
 If an unacceptable QA/QC condition persists, then determining the source of the problem and making root-level corrections in a specific portion of the process will be initiated.
 For example, corrections or modifications may be made to an equipment decontamination process.